 (I have no picture of this.
 We were trying to survive and not take photos)

-4) Iceland has the most versatile terrain I’ve ever seen.
-One minute you’re driving through a luscious green valley with a babbling brook, the next you’re driving along a winding cliff with snow capped mountains, and the next through a terrifying area that looks post apocalyptic at best
+One minute you’re driving through a luscious green valley with a babbling brook.
+The next you’re driving along a winding cliff with snow capped mountains.
+And the next through a terrifying area that looks post apocalyptic, at best

-6) Nothing opens until 10.
-Apparently Icelanders just don’t like to start their day any earlier or like to starve tourists who wake up at 7 to make sure they can see all the sights
+Apparently Icelanders just don’t like to start their day any earlier.
+Or like to starve tourists who wake up at 7 to make sure they can see all the sights

-7) There is no such thing as darkness in the summer.
-We knew coming here that there would be around 19 hours of sunlight but we were still told the sun would set.
-Below is a picture of when the sun was supposed to have “set”.
+We knew that there would quite a few hours of sunlight but we still thought that there were still some hours of darkness.
+Below is a picture of post sunset.
 All lies I tell you.
 Do you know how much it messes with your being to see light at all times?

-8) Restaurants are super accommodating.
-There aren’t any sneaky tricks associated.
+They don’t have any sneaky trips up their sleeves.
 Like here’s a cup of water now give us $10.
 Water is clean to drink and free.
 They also will allow you to pay separate checks.
 No more pulling out calculators and foreign cash and banging your head against the table while you try to figure out what you owe.

-9) “There isn’t any bad weather just bad clothing” those are the first words of advice that were given to us upon disembarking.
-And boy could they not have been truer.
+Those were the first words of advice given to us upon landing.
+And boy, truer words have never been uttered.
 Be prepared for the weather to change at a moment’s notice and if you look up the weather beforehand and think you’ll be okay with no scarves, gloves, and hats, think again my friend.
 Summer is still pretty chilly.
 Here’s a packing list to get you started

-10) Beer was only legalized in 1989.
 Yeah you didn’t read that wrong nor did I mistype.
-I decided to track down a brewery so I called a few numbers that were given to me by random Icelanders and then the person on the other end of a phone gave me an address and we headed there.
-Yes, I was that determined.
+I decided to track down a brewery by asking a bunch of random people.
 We ended up having a private brewery tour by one of the brewer’s who seemed to vacillate between thinking we were the cutest people ever and hating us (okay…he never thought we were cute but he did tolerate us).
-The legalization of beer was one of the fun facts he shared.
+He shared with us the story of beer becoming legal.
 Of course, he had to put up with us gasping in shock and asking questions like “BUT WHAT DID YOU DRINK?!”
 They now have Icelandic Beer Day where they celebrate the legalization every year.
 I see you, Iceland.